moderndatacompany/dataos.info/docs/resources/lens/index.md

 - **Real-time Verification and Validation:** Lens features a local development environment that supports real-time inspection and validation of models.
 This minimizes delays caused by SQL syntax errors, and the inclusion of a web app for model inspection allows issues to be identified and resolved before deployment.

-- **Interoperability**
+- **API Support**

-    Lens is designed for seamless integration with external applications and tools, enhancing interoperability across various systems:
+Lens enhances interoperability by simplifying application development with support for Postgres API, REST API, and GraphQL.
+These integrations enable smoother interactions with external systems and applications.
+For detailed information on using these APIs, see the API Documentation.

-    + **API Support:** Lens simplifies application development with support for Postgres API, REST API, and GraphQL, enabling smoother interactions with external systems.
+- **First-Class BI Integration**

-    + **First-Class BI Integration:** Lens offers robust integration with Superset, and ongoing efforts aim to extend connectivity to Tableau and PowerBI.
-This integration ensures that data models can be easily utilized across various BI platforms, improving the overall analytics experience.
+Lens improves interoperability through robust integration with Superset, with ongoing efforts to extend connectivity to Tableau and PowerBI.
+This ensures that data models can be easily utilized across various BI platforms, enhancing the overall analytics experience.
+For more details on BI integration, visit the BI Integration Guide.
 - **Performance Optimization through Flash:** Designed to work with DataOS Lakehouse and Iceberg-format depots, Flash improves query performance by leveraging in-memory execution.
 This optimization ensures that data teams can efficiently handle large-scale queries with enhanced speed and performance.

 ## Lens Set-up